openjdk/jdk/doc/testing.md

 variant present (e.g. server, client).
 So if you only have the server JVM present, then `gtest:all` will be equivalent to `gtest:all/server`.

+### Special tests

+A handful of odd tests that are not covered by any other testing framework are accessible using the `special:` test descriptor.
+Currently, this includes `hotspot-internal`, `failure-handler` and `make`.

+  * Hotspot legacy internal testing (run using `-XX:+ExecuteInternalVMTests`) is run using `special:hotspot-internal` or just `hotspot-internal` as test descriptor, and will only work on a debug JVM.

+  * Failure handler testing is run using `special:failure-handler` or just `failure-handler` as test descriptor.

+  * Tests for the build system, including both makefiles and related functionality, is run using `special:make` or just `make` as test descriptor.
+This is equivalent to `special:make:all`.

+    A specific make test can be run by supplying it as argument, e.g.
+    `special:make:idea`.
+As a special syntax, this can also be expressed as `make-idea`, which allows for command lines as `make test-make-idea`.

 ## Test results and summary

 At the end of the test run, a summary of all tests run will be presented.
 This